dinasv/CSBFinder/README.md

 - This is an optional input text file
 - The path to this file is provided in:
-    - User Interface: In the dialog opened after clicking on the "Run" button
+    - User Interface: In the progressBar opened after clicking on the "Run" button
     - Command Line: "--patterns" or "-p" option

 This file should use the following format: